Anterior Cervical Discectomy & Fusion (ACDF)

 - Bone graft migration.
 In rare cases (1 to 2%), the bone graft can move from the correct position between the vertebrae soon after surgery.
 This is more likely to occur if hardware (plates and screws) is not used or if multiple vertebral levels are fused.
 If this occurs, a second surgery may be necessary.

-- Transitional syndrome.
+- Adjacent segment disease.
 Fusion of a spine segment causes extra stress and load to be transferred to the discs and bones above or below the fusion.
 The added wear and tear can eventually degenerate the adjacent level and cause pain.

 - Nerve damage or persistent pain.
 Any spine surgery comes with the risk of damaging the nerves or spinal cord.
 Damage can cause numbness or even paralysis.
 However, the most common cause of persistent pain is nerve damage from the disc herniation itself.
 Some disc herniations may permanently damage a nerve making it unresponsive to surgery.
 Like furniture on the carpet, the compressed nerve doesn't spring back.
 In these cases, spinal cord stimulation or other treatments may provide relief.